AbdulWahab0/Pizza-Shop/README.md

 # Pizza-Shop 🍕
-## A clean, beautiful and responsive Online Pizza Order Application !
+## A clean, beautiful and Responsive Online Pizza Order Application !

 A simple front-end pizza store built using React,I did this project to get more comfortable with React